 Read: Whole Wheat Kulchas

-Q. Do I need to add more baking powder or baking soda to the wheat flour cake?
+Q. Do I need to add more baking powder or baking soda in wheat flour cake?

 Q. Can I convert any cake recipe into a healthy cake by using whole wheat flour instead of refined flour?